 Three hours — Malinda Berry

 Students will engage in understanding their connection to God and creation through four major themes: (1) the intersection of place and spirituality, (2) the theological context of creation care, (3) the ethical and economic frameworks of eco-justice, and (4) creation care practices in the church.
-Some sessions will be held at Goshen College’s Merry Lea Environmental Learning Center in Wolf Lake, Ind.; others will be on the AMBS campus.
+Students will be expected to participate in the Rooted and Grounded conference, October 1-3 at AMBS.

 Witness Colloquium HTE534